Chicken Tortellini Soup

 - 3 cups chopped chard or kale Add to list

-- 1 cup Cucina Fresca fresh cheese-filled tortellini (or your favorite) Add to list
+- 1 cup fresh cheese-filled tortellini Add to list

 - 1/4 cup chopped fresh basil Add to list

-- Grated Parmesan for garnish Add to list
+- Grated Parmesan cheese, for garnish (optional) Add to list

-Heat the oil over medium heat in a heavy soup pot and cook the onions, celery, garlic, fennel, carrot and thyme for about 5 minutes.
-Pour in the stock and season with salt and pepper.
-Add the chicken breasts.
+Heat oil over medium heat in a heavy soup pot.
+Cook onions, celery, garlic, fennel, carrots and thyme for about 5 minutes.
+Pour in stock and season with salt and pepper.
+Add chicken breasts.

-Simmer the soup for about 20 minutes or until the vegetables are tender.
-Remove the chicken and cut into bite-size chunks.
+Simmer the soup for about 20 minutes or until vegetables are tender.
+Remove chicken and cut into bite-size chunks.
 (They may still be a little pink inside but they will cook further.)
-Add the chicken back to the pot along with the chard or kale, tortellini and basil.
-Simmer for 10 minutes more or until the tortellini is tender.
-Adjust the seasoning with additional salt and pepper if needed.
-You may serve grated Parmesan to sprinkle on top if you desire.
+Add chicken back to the pot along with chard or kale, tortellini and basil.
+Simmer for 10 minutes more or until tortellini are tender.
+Adjust the seasoning with additional salt and pepper, if needed.
+Serve grated Parmesan to sprinkle on top.